 This is what I mean when I say the little things can be such a pleasure.
 How blessed and lucky I am that I have a granddaughter and a grandson and that they are both a big part of my life.
 From the beginning, my wife was excited to become a grandmother, but I was the difficult one.
 I felt that I was too young to be a grandfather as if that had anything to do with it.

 But once my granddaughter was born, I was smitten and loved my new found title.
 Then, 2 years and 3 months later, our grandson came along and I considered myself doubly blessed.
 When we get a chance to baby sit or see the grand-kids, my wife's face just lights up and even I get an extra bounce in my step.

 If you are lucky enough to be a grandparent, I hope you enjoy it as much as I do.
 And, please enjoy all the little things along the way,because those are the memories you'll always have.

 Betcha can't pick just one!

-What do you like most about being a grandparent?
+What do you like most about having grandchildren?